EmilHvitfeldt/smltar/docs/09_dl_lstm.md

 ## Compare to a recurrent neural network

 An LSTM is actually a specific kind of recurrent neural network (RNN) [@ELMAN1990179].
 Simple RNNs have feedback loops and hidden state that allow information to persist through steps but do not have memory cells like LSTMs.
+This difference between RNNs and LSTMs amounts to what happens in network $A$ in figure \@ref(fig:rnndiag).
+RNNs tend to have a very simple structure, typically just a single `tanh()` layer.
+This is much simpler than what happens in LSTMs.

 <div class="rmdwarning">
 <p>Simple RNNs can only connect very recent information and structure in sequences, but LSTMS can learn long-range dependencies and broader context.</p>